Samriddhi-Sen/Pneumonia-Detection-from-Chest-X-Rays-using-InceptionV3/README.md

 ```bash
 pip install medmnist torch torchvision matplotlib seaborn pandas numpy scikit-learn
 ```

+## Running the Notebook

+1. Clone this repository or download the notebook.
+2. Run all cells in the notebook `PneumoniaMNIST_Samriddhi_Sen.ipynb`.
+3. Visualizations, model training logs, and evaluation metrics will be displayed inline.

 # Hyperparameter Choices

 This document outlines the hyperparameters used during the fine-tuning of the InceptionV3 model for pneumonia detection.